lter/Clim-HydroDB-2.0/README.md

 - Brainstorming about possible L2 products (data products for education and outreach, NCO synthesis working groups, time averages and spatial aggregates, input for great "L50" products like waterviz.org, or smartforests.org.

-- Report activities to LTER Science Council in May 2019

-- Discuss at 2019 IMC meeting in Tacoma
+- Discuss at upcoming LTER IM Exec meeting possibility to:
   - Determine timeline of ClimDB/HydroDB retirement and archiving in EDI.
-  - Set deadline for LTER sites' updates to ClimDB/HydroDB.
+  - Set deadline for LTER sites' updates met and hydro data to ClimDB/HydroDB.
+  - Provide metadata for site informationin CUAHSI site worksheet.

-- Online hackathon with LTER Information Managers to fill out ODM tables
+- Online hackathon with LTER Information Managers to fill out ODM tables.